yashdarjimilestone/prefect-test/README.md

 This repository contains configuration for running Prefect Server in a Kubernetes cluster, with flows deployed from GitHub using Prefect's GitHub block.

+## What You're Doing in This Setup

+You are setting up Prefect Server on Kubernetes (self-hosted, not Prefect Cloud) and telling it to pull flow code from GitHub at runtime instead of packaging flows into Docker images or running them only from your local machine.

+Think of it like this:

+- Kubernetes runs the Prefect server + database (Postgres).
+- GitHub stores your flow code (flows/my_flow.py).
+- Your local machine is mainly used for setup (creating Prefect blocks, work pool, deployments).
+- Prefect Worker runs inside Kubernetes (or locally) and executes flows by cloning them from GitHub.

+✅ Local machine is only for setup and optional local worker execution.

+### Simple Analogy

+- Local machine = sets up the environment (like provisioning).
+- GitHub repo = where your flow code lives.
+- Kubernetes = runs Prefect server + DB + workers (the infrastructure).
+- Worker = actually runs your flow by pulling the code from GitHub.

 ## Overview

 This setup allows you to: